vintageclias/phase-0-css-fundamentals-lab/README.md

 ### Deliverables

-- **Update the header**: the text is a little wonky being aligned on the left like that.
+- **Update the heanpm

+header**: the text is a little wonky being aligned on the left like that.
 Provide a property that aligns it in the center instead.

 - **Center our image**: We only have one image on the page and we would like it